TimMikeladze/next-apollo-joy-starter/README.md

 yarn && yarn dev
 ```

-❗Important note: This project uses [yarn](https://yarnpkg.com/) for managing dependencies.
+> ❗ Important note: This project uses [yarn](https://yarnpkg.com/) for managing dependencies.
 If you want to use another package manager, remove the `yarn.lock` and control-f for usages of `yarn` in the project and replace them with your package manager of choice.

 ## What's included?